6 Ways to Ace Your First-Round Interview

 - Can you tell me about a time when you had to resolve a conflict with a co-worker, client or vendor?

 The best responses to these questions start by framing the challenge, explaining what happened and then contextualizing it as an opportunity for learning, improvement and growth.
 Bear in mind that how you answer these questions matters, too.
-You need to remain calm and unflustered.
+You need to remain calm.
 After all, this—you answering questions from strangers—is itself simulating a stressful workplace situation, so keeping cool counts.

 Talent tip: Familiarize yourself with common behavioral interview questions and rehearse—but don't memorize—your answers.
 You want to sound like you're speaking off the cuff, not reading from a script.